Locations

 In recent years, SAP has become a bit more flexible—for instance, offering a one-time conversion to document licensing for indirect access to avoid punitive backcharges.

-Nevertheless, the possibility of a sudden cost hit due to compliance underscores why anticipating usage (and slightly over-procuring if needed) is wise.
+Nevertheless, the possibility of a sudden cost hit due to compliance underscores the wisdom of anticipating usage (and slightly over-procuring if needed).

 Strategies to Anticipate and Mitigate Costs: